-Thirty years after sending New Zealand's most successful filmmaker a fan letter, Christian Rivers takes the reins as director of the big-budget action fantasy as The Hollywood Reporter visits the duo Down Under.
+Thirty years after sending New Zealand's most successful filmmaker Peter Jackson a fan letter, Christian Rivers takes the reins on the $120 million action fantasy 'Mortal Engines,' which hits theaters Dec.
+14.

 In 1988, Sir Peter Jackson, then simply known as “Pete,” received his first-ever piece of fan mail.
 It was a letter from a high school kid in Whanganui, New Zealand, named Christian Rivers, who had seen Jackson’s self-produced directorial debut, Bad Taste, and sensed a kindred spirit.

 “An envelope shows up addressed to me, and it’s stuffed with pages and pages of sketches of dragons and all this fantasy stuff,” recalls Jackson, seated on a plush sofa in the wood-paneled inner sanctum of his sprawling Park Road Post Production facility, on a typically windy recent afternoon in Wellington.
 “He had written to say that he enjoyed the film, and here’s some drawings he did when he should have been doing his schoolwork.”

 Two years later, Jackson was prepping his third feature (the cult zombie classic Braindead) when he decided he wanted to fully storyboard his movie for the first time.
 “I can’t draw, but because New Zealand is a pretty small place and we didn’t have anything like a storyboarding community, I remembered this kid and his sketches — they were actually really good,” Jackson says.